-Through September 30, 2020, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
-We will begin recognizing revenue related to the Roche License Agreement beginning on the effective date of the agreement.
+To date, we have not generated any revenue from product sales.
+Our revenue has been collaboration revenue solely derived from the Roche License Agreement, which became effective in October 2020.
 If our development efforts for our product candidates are successful and result in commercialization, we may generate additional revenue in the future from a combination of product sales or payments from collaboration or license agreements that we may enter into with third parties.